Connor-Frazier/Robotics-Sound-Mapping/plugins/microphone_control/README.md

       <parent>chassis</parent>
     </joint>
     ```
     **NOTE**: you'll want to edit the pose of your microphone_sensor to sit atop your vehicle model.
-The example pose is for the tankbot in world.sh.
+The example pose is for the tankbot in world.sh.\
-    **OTHER BUT EQUALLY IMPORTANT NOTE**: The naming convention for your models matters and will influence what the topic names you're using are.
+    **NOTE**: The naming convention for your models matters and will influence what the topic names you're using are.
 Mimic the examples as close as possible.

+4. Make sure you followed the second note above, it's super important (this is just a reminder)
-4. Edit your Makefile.
+5. Edit your Makefile.
 Your Makefile should mimic the one included in [plugins](../).\
     a.
 You need to create a .so for your plugin.
 The important lines to have for the microphone plugin of [this makefile](https://github.com/nbock/cs5335-nm/blob/plugins/plugins/Makefile) are lines 4, 11-13, and 18.\
     b.
 You'll also need a Makefile for your parent directory, which can mimic [this one](https://github.com/nbock/cs5335-nm/blob/plugins/Makefile).

-5. If you've done all this, you should be ready to initialize your world and see the microphone plugin.
+6. If you've done all this, you should be ready to initialize your world and see the microphone plugin.

 ## Setting up sound sources
 1. Now we need to set up sound sources.
 That is done on lines 17-19 on [microphone_control.cc](https://github.com/nbock/cs5335-nm/blob/plugins/plugins/microphone_control/microphone_control.cc)